 5. Improve Your Website Speed

 Have you been neglecting your site speed?
-Just know that 40% of visitors will abandon a retail webpage if it takes more than 3 seconds to load.
+Just know that 53% of visitors will abandon a webpage if it takes more than 3 seconds to load.

-Many times slow speed affects user experience because people treat looking at websites like talking to people.
-If you ask someone a simple yes or no question and they take longer than 3 seconds to answer, things can get awkward. ?
+Many times slow speed affects user experience because people treat surfing the web like talking to people.
+If you ask someone a simple yes or no question and they take longer than 3 seconds to answer, things can get… awkward.

 It’s the same for your website.
-If it’s slow, users will look somewhere else for a faster answer.
+If it’s slow, users will look for something else that says more in less time.

-If you’re not sure what your website speed is, check out this tool by Pingdom.
+If you’re not sure what your website speed is, you can use Google’s page speed insights: